FamilySearch/GEDCOM.io/_pages/tag-def/SUBM-LANG.md

   - |
     A language the subject of that record understands.

-    The payload of the LANG structure is a language tag, as defined by BCP 47.
+    The payload of the `LANG` structure is a language tag, as defined by [BCP 47].

 label: 'Language'